FranciscoPosada/cash_register/README.md

 - **User Authentication**: Implement user accounts to allow users to save their carts and purchase history.

-- **Product Categories**: Organize products into categories (e.g., beverages, fruits) for easier browsing.
+- **Product Categories**: Organise products into categories (e.g., beverages, fruits) for easier browsing.

 - **Order History**: Allow users to view their previous purchases and receipts.